 These home workout essentials are both functional, stylish and... small.

-With gyms closed for until August, using canned foods as weights and repeating those boring sets of bodyweight exercises in your living room might just not cut it if you're set on making a habit out of working out from home.
+With gyms closed for the next six weeks, using canned foods as weights and repeating those boring sets of bodyweight exercises in your living room might just not cut it if you're set on making a habit out of working out from home.

 Right now, it makes sense to invest in a home gym set up that motivates you to get sweaty, but not all of us are blessed to have an extra space just waiting to be converted into a private gym.